 ParallelogramA four-sided, closed shape with straight lines and two pairs of opposite sides that are parallel.
-You can send someone a parallelogram for his or her birthday, but it is not as entertaining as a sing-o-gram.
+You can send someone a parallelogram for his or her birthday, but it's not as entertaining as a sing-o-gram.

 PerimeterThe length of the boundary of a closed shape.
-If the boundary is a light, bluish-purple and you can only see it out of the corner of your eye, it is a peripheral periwinkle perimeter.
+If the boundary is a light, bluish-purple and you can only see it out of the corner of your eye, it's a peripheral periwinkle perimeter.
 Just in case that ever comes up.

 Rectangle A parallelogram with all angles equal to 90°.
-More importantly, it is the shape of a rectangular pizza.
+More importantly, it's the shape of a rectangular pizza.

 SolutionThe value(s) of variable(s) that satisfy an equation or inequality…and allows you to move onto the next problem.
 Huzzah.